Nearest printer support¶

 If a user is using multiple sessions, print jobs submitted via nearest printer will be redirected to the printer that is found starting from the client that made the last connection.

-Printer Drivers¶
+Printer drivers¶

-When printing via the nearest printer, the CUPS client can’t get hold of all information about the real printer where the job will actually be printed, because it doesn’t know that the printer job will be rerouted by the nearest driver.
-Therefore, the printing application has no way to know about the number of trays, the paper sizes available etc.).
-This is a problem for some applications, and it also adds to the number of applications that will be misconfigured, for example selecting the wrong paper size.
+When printing via the nearest printer, the CUPS client can’t get hold of all information about the real printer where the job will actually be printed because it doesn’t know that the printer job will be rerouted by the nearest driver.
+Therefore, the printing application has no way to know about the number of trays, the paper sizes available etc. This is a problem for some applications, and it also adds to the number of applications that will be misconfigured, for example selecting the wrong paper size.

 As a compromise, the nearest printer is configured with a PPD (Postscript Printer Definition) that covers a broad range of printer capabilities — it’s a Generic Postscript Printer driver.
 This makes it possible to configure default values for some of the settings, for example paper size, using the CUPS configuration interface.

-If all the printers in your organisation are of the same type, it may be a good idea to replace the Generic Postscript PPD installed for the nearest queue with a PPD for the specific printer in use.
+If all the printers in your organization are of the same type, it may be a good idea to replace the Generic Postscript PPD installed for the nearest queue with a PPD for the specific printer in use.
 That will let CUPS-aware applications select between the specific set of features available for the specific printer model.